The-going/evlproject/content/pipeline/porting/irqflow.md

 to notify the kernel that such controller can operate in pipelined interrupt mode.

-> Adapting the ARM GIC driver for interrupt pipelining
+> Adapting the ARM GIC driver to interrupt pipelining

 ```
 --- a/drivers/irqchip/irq-gic.c